Do Go On - 369 - The Night Witches

 Absolutely, of course.

-know and just them doing it doesn't that prove that that what you're saying isn't true they're
+Doesn't that prove that what you're saying isn't true?

-already they're doing it so that's a man's job that you're doing quite well over there
+That's a man's job that you're doing quite well over there, Toots.

-toots it sounds like as they they trained and and whatnot they won a lot of them over but there was
+It sounds like as they trained and whatnot, they won a lot of them over, but there was

-without it so i can't even picture what that might be like yeah it is well i don't know to you this
+without it, so I can't even picture what that might be like.

 Nobody cares that I'm there.